Alisha-lal/doclens-document-intelligence/README.md

 Users can ask questions about an uploaded document.

+The system:

+1. Splits the extracted document into chunks.
-The system uses lightweight lexical retrieval to identify relevant document sections before sending those sections to Gemini.
+2. Uses lightweight lexical retrieval to identify relevant chunks.
+3. Sends the selected document context to Gemini.

-The AI is instructed to answer using only the supplied document context.
+4. Instructs Gemini to answer using only the supplied document context.

+This keeps the MVP grounded without introducing vector-database infrastructure.

 ## Explain Simply